bulatych/Sequence_analyzer_tools/README.md

 ## Description
 The **Sequence_analyzer** toolkit includes the following key features:
 - **run_dna_rna_tools**: Analyze and manipulate DNA and RNA sequences.
 It works with additional modules that allow to perform the following operations: transcribing a sequence, returning a reverse sequence, finding a complementary chain and returning a reverse complementary sequence.
 - **filter_fastq**: Filter FASTQ sequences based on various criteria including GC content, sequence length, and quality thresholds.
-Returns a dictionary consisting only of those sequels that satisfy all the conditions.
+The function works on the fly, accepts a fastq file, selects sequences for recording and saves the filtered data.
+Functions checks the existence of output directory and if missing creates a folder "filtered"

 The toolkit is designed to improve genomic data processing, making it accessible for both beginners and experienced users.
 ## Installation